Shell Norco, Louisiana refinery restarts hydrocracker second stage -sources

-HOUSTON, June 15 (Reuters) - Royal Dutch Shell Plc (RDSa.L) completed restarting the second stage of the hydrocracker at its 227,400 barrel-per-day (bpd) Norco, Louisiana, refinery, sources familiar with plant operations said on Tuesday.
+HOUSTON (Reuters) -Royal Dutch Shell Plc completed restarting the second stage of the hydrocracker at its 227,400 barrel-per-day (bpd) Norco, Louisiana, refinery, sources familiar with plant operations said on Tuesday.

 A Shell spokesman declined to comment.